wko27/blog/_daily/2018-05-14-Dumplings.md

 LEARNINGS:
 * that nrfx_twi read and write functions only need 7 LSB of the address!!!
   * <.< this one had my head scratching for several hours
+* really have to read these hardware datasheets super closely
+  * inconsistent nomenclature abound :'(